tangrams/cartography-docs/get-started.md

 ## Customize basemap

-Modify Mapzen House Style using the scene file's global properties.
+Modify Mapzen basemap styles using the scene file's global properties.
 See [API reference](api-reference.md) for details.

 For example, modify the default labels in Bubble Wrap to show Kannada, an Indian language: